kami-blue/website/docs/contributing.md

 ```
 If you use IntelliJ, import `build.gradle`

-If you use Eclipse, import a new gradle project and select the KAMI folder.
+If you use Eclipse, import a new gradle project and select the `kamiblue` folder.

 If you have gradle related issues with either of these force your gradle version to `4.8.1`